 - Opening new stores.
 We plan to continue the pace of our new store openings in our five existing major markets, in adjacent markets and in new markets by opening one to three additional new stores in fiscal 2004 and an additional four to six new stores in fiscal 2005.
 Our prototype store for future expansion, which has from 20,000 to 24,000 square feet of retail selling space, is approximately 15% larger than our average existing store. - Existing and adjacent markets.
 We intend to increase our market presence by opening new stores in our existing markets and in markets adjacent to our five existing major markets.
 New store openings in these locations will allow us to leverage our existing distribution network and advertising programs and capitalize on our brand name recognition and reputation. - New markets.
-We have executed leases to open three stores in the Dallas/Fort Worth metroplex during fiscal 2004, two of which were opened in September 2003 and October 2003.
+In fiscal 2004, we opened three new stores in the Dallas/Fort Worth metroplex.
 We also have identified several additional markets that meet our criteria for site selection, including the Rio Grande Valley in southwest Texas, New Orleans and central Louisiana around Shreveport, Monroe and Alexandria.
 We intend to enter these new markets, along with others in neighboring states, over the next several years. - Updating, expanding or relocating stores.
 Over the last three years, we have updated, expanded or relocated all of our stores.
 We have implemented our larger prototype store model at all locations where the physical space would accommodate the required design changes.
 After updating, expanding or relocating a store, we expect to increase sales significantly at those stores.